 Research

-Mass-Metallicity Relation
+LEGA-C Mass-Metallicity Relation

-Galaxies are not static entities; they evolve with time.
-As they form new generations of stars, the stellar mass of the galaxies increases, as does the ratio of metals (anything heavier than Helium) to light elements like Hydrogen.
+As galaxies form new generations of stars, the stellar mass of the galaxies increases, as does the metallicity.
 The relationship between these quantities, known as the mass-metallicity relation, can tell us about galaxy evolution and stellar feedback.
-For the past 3 years, I’ve been using the LEGA-C spectroscopic survey to detail the high-mass end of the mass-metallicity relation and its evolution between z=0.8 and the current day.
-This project has been led by Brett Andrews and Rachel Bezanson, and assisted by Pitt undergraduate Katie Mack and then-high-school-student Mariah Jones.
+I used the LEGA-C spectroscopic survey to detail the high-mass end of the mass-metallicity relation and its evolution between z=0.8 and the current day.
+This project was led by Brett Andrews and Rachel Bezanson, and assisted by Pitt undergraduate Katie Mack and then-high-school-student Mariah Jones.
+Our work was published in the Astrophysical Journal.